← Back to blog

 • Pick Stripe if you want maximum flexibility, expect custom billing flows, or plan to build a more complex revenue stack over time.

-• Pick LemonSqueezy if you want to ship faster with a more ‘platform’ feel and you prefer to outsource more billing/tax surface area.
+• Pick LemonSqueezy if you want to launch faster with a more packaged merchant-of-record style setup and you prefer to outsource more billing and tax surface area.

 Affiliates: tracking + payout implications

-Affiliate programs don’t fail at click tracking.
-They fail at payout reconciliation: which order was refunded, what net revenue remains, which commission lines should be canceled, and how you prove it during disputes.
+Affiliate programs do not usually break at click tracking.
+They break at payout reconciliation: which order was refunded, what net revenue remains, which commission lines should be reversed, and whether you can prove it during disputes or payout reviews.

 Affiliate ops needWhat to verify with StripeWhat to verify with LemonSqueezy

-Refund-aware commission basisEvents/exports that tie refunds to the original payment/invoiceExports/records that let you trace a refund back to the original order
+Refund-aware commission basisEvents and exports that tie refunds to the original payment or invoiceExports and records that let you trace a refund back to the original order

-Delay approval until refund window closesYou set the policy and implement approval timingSame — make sure your workflow supports ‘pending’ vs ‘approved’ commissions
+Delay approval until refund window closesYou set the policy and implement approval timingSame - confirm your workflow supports pending versus approved commissions

 Common failure modes (what breaks first)

-• Choosing based on fees only and ignoring refund/dispute ops
+• Choosing based on fees only and ignoring merchant-of-record, tax, and refund operations

-• Starting affiliates before writing refund + clawback rules
+• Starting affiliates before writing refund, clawback, and payout timing rules

-• Paying commissions on gross revenue (then eating refunds)
+• Paying commissions on gross revenue instead of net revenue after refunds and chargebacks

-• No single source of truth for order → refund → commission adjustments
+• No single source of truth for order to refund to fee to net revenue to commission adjustments

 Does LemonSqueezy automatically solve affiliate payouts?

-No. A payment provider can simplify billing and tax surface area, but affiliate payouts still need rules (attribution, refund/clawbacks, payout timing) and an auditable ledger.
+No. A payment provider can simplify billing and tax surface area, but affiliate payouts still require attribution rules, refund handling, payout timing, and an auditable ledger.

 Want this Playbook in your inbox?